 For many years, PDFs were considered the best document type for any and all purposes, but our understanding of technology and users has evolved.
-If not crafted with attention to accessibility, PDFs can serve as barriers for individuals with disabilities and can limit your audience.
-Revising or converting PDFs is an impactful way to make your websites more accessible.
+If not crafted with attention to accessibility, PDFs can be barriers for individuals with disabilities and can limit your audience.
+Revising or converting PDFs is an impactful way to make your websites or courses more accessible.

-During November and early December, Wake Forest will be holding the second annual Extreme Makeover: PDF Edition!
-Sponsored by the WFU IS Technology Accessibility Team and the Accessible Content Working Group, this event aims to make websites more inclusive by eliminating inaccessible portable document format (PDF) files.
+During November and early December, Wake Forest will be holding the third annual Extreme Makeover: PDF Edition!
+Sponsored by the WFU IS Technology Accessibility Team and the Accessible Content Working Group, this event aims to make websites and courses more inclusive by eliminating inaccessible portable document format (PDF) files.

-Each week will have a dedicated theme and participants will have the opportunity to take on a specific task to reduce their inaccessible PDFs: assessing the PDFs available on their websites, creating accessible digital documents, converting PDF forms, and improving necessary PDFs with accessible features.
+Each week will have a dedicated theme, and participants will have the opportunity to take on tasks to reduce their inaccessible PDFs: assessing the PDFs available on their site or in their course, creating accessible digital documents and forms, and improving necessary PDFs by adding accessibility features or finding more accessible versions.

 Join the Makeover by completing our online registration form!

-Week 1 (November 1 – November 7) → Learn about accessible documents and why they matter
+Week 1 (starts Nov.
+6) → Learn about accessible documents and why they matter

-Participants will learn the benefits of accessible documents and why converting PDFs to other formats, such as web pages, Google Docs, or Canvas pages, can enhance accessibility and maximize efficiency and audience engagement.
+Participants will learn the benefits of accessible documents and why converting PDFs to other formats, such as web pages, Google Docs, or Canvas pages, or finding newer digital versions of old PDFs can enhance accessibility and maximize efficiency and audience engagement.

-- If it’s out of date and no longer needed for the public, then mark it for deletion.
+- If it’s outdated and no longer needed, mark it for deletion.

 - If you are not sure which option will work best between web pages, Google Docs, or an accessible PDF, you can add more than one label on your sheet and we can help you decide as the Makeover continues.